Jargonautika/2020-Fall-UIUC-LING270.github.io/index.md

 * You will be responsible for completing homework assignments and turning them in electronically (details will be provided with each assignment)
 * You will be responsible for completing a final project and turning it in electronically (details will be provided when assigned)

+Quizzes, logs, and exams will be hosted on [PrairieLearn](https://prairielearn.engr.illinois.edu).

 ## Course Objectives